MidnattLantern/elderflower_and_gin/readme.md

-# Elderflower and Gin
+<h1> Elderflower and Gin </h1>

-##User Stories:
+<h2> User Stories: </h2>
+- The users who visit Elderflower and Gin seek ideas and inspiration for drinks and cocktails.
+- The users can expect a unique and enjoyable experience that sets this site apart from other recipe sites.
+- The users can expect finding ideas to be an straight-forward experience, without the need to read lengthy paragraphs before finding the essential information.
-Users who visit Elderflower and Gin seek ideas and inspiration for drinks and cocktails.
-They desire a unique and enjoyable experience that sets this site apart from others.
-Easy and efficient recipe searches are also important, without the need to read lengthy paragraphs.
-If users find a recipe that interests them, they can expect to learn more about it later.
-Saving recipes is possible through email submission, and users have the ability to share their thoughts through the “contact me” section.
+- If the user find a recipe that interests them, they can expect to learn more about it later.
+- Saving recipes is possible through email submission, and the user can expect to share their thoughts through the “contact me” section.

-##Features:
+<h2> Features: </h2>
 Home Button:
 - Present on all pages at a fixed position at the top left.
 - On all but the home page it says "Back to Home Page".
 - On the home page it says to "Back to Top".

-##Welcome Sign:
+<h2> Welcome Sign: <h2>
 - First thing that greets you in clear high contrast text.
 - Greeting text, and a custom artwork of the mascot Elderflower.